 Today, the state of SEO is at once more and less complicated than in decades past.
 While the number of ranking factors continues to increase and diversify, and the precise weight of each factor fluctuates, the overall experience is much more fluid.

 We’re not quite there yet, but we’re as close as we’ve ever come to real natural language processing by the various algorithms and systems which ultimately feed the SERPs.
-More than ever before, strong, relevant content is being promoted while thin, spammy content is being suppressed.
+Strong, relevant content is being promoted more than ever before while thin, spammy content is being suppressed.

 So, what does this mean for you?